jungmannlab/picasso/README.md

 7. Make shortcuts of `gui\*.pyw` files.
 Open shortcut properties.
 Prepend shortcut command with `pythonw `.
 Set the icon to the respective file in the `gui` folder.
 Move the shortcut to top level.
 This shortcut can now be double-clicked, pinned to task bar or copied to Desktop.

 ## To Do
-- Icon to Localize window
 - ToRaw gui
+- toraw output of progress
+- Icon to toraw gui
 - fitting in localize
-- drag and drop file in localize
+- !! drag and drop file in localize
+- localize busy indicator
+- localize timing for loading and identying
+- localize dialog window title
+- localize indicator "frame X out of Y"
+- update identification rectangles after identify

 ## Credits
 - Localize icon based on "Picture by Eugen Belyakoff from the Noun Project"